Kamenitsa and Kamenishka Kukla from Tevno ezero

 Kamenitsa and Kamenishka Kukla in winter - photo by Vani.

 - In winter, there's normally plenty of snow and avalanches are a common occurence.

 - The Pirin Mountains are protected as a National Park, even though the way the park is managed seems not to be up to standard yet.
 No fees to pay or permits to get but camping is only permitted near the huts.

 - July and August are pretty hot; possible unpleasant encounters – apart from noise made by "tourists", especially at the hut – can include bulls (the valleys do suffer from overgrazing), shepherd's dogs and bears.

 Huts & Camping

 The most convenient huts/refuges:

-- Tevno Ezero Refuge, 2515m, 1.5-2 hours' hike/scramble to the main summit of Kamenitsa. (!
+- Tevno Ezero Refuge (manned) at 2515m, 1.5-2 hours' hike/scramble to the main summit of Kamenitsa. (!
 The "3 hours" sign at Tevno Lake refers to the easiest route, around Kamenishka Kukla - please see the Routes chapter.)
 30 beds, hot meals, privies outside.

-- Pirin Hut, 1640m, in the Demirkapiyska Valley to the South
+- Pirin Hut at 1640m, in the Demirkapiyska Valley to the south

 A few helpful links: